 Red Hat Inc. today rolled out the latest version of its storage server software, adding improved geo-replication, greater OpenStack support and management enhancements.

-Along with the general availability of Red Hat Storage Server
+Along with the general availability of Red Hat Storage Server 2.1, Red Hat said it will offer free product "test drives" for use on Amazon Web Services (AWS).

 Red Hat Storage Server is based on the open source GlusterFS scale-out file system, which runs over the local Linux file system and can pool storage across clusters of servers.
 Red Hat acquired Gluster Inc. in 2011.
 Red Hat Storage Server is a software-only storage product.
 Customers supply their own commodity hardware.